-Study Unravels the Structure of Bacterial P Pili - NewsBreak
+Study unravels the structure of bacterial P pili - NewsBreak

-Newswise — STONY BROOK, NY, September 21, 2021 – A research team led by David Thanassi, PhD, of Stony Brook University, has used molecular biology and cryoelectron microscopy to successfully unravel the structure of bacterial appendages called P pili.
+A research team led by David Thanassi, Ph.D., of Stony Brook University, has used molecular biology and cryoelectron microscopy to successfully unravel the structure of bacterial appendages called P pili.
 These pili are deployed by uropathogenic strains of Escherichia coli bacteria that cause kidney infections.
 The structure of P pili had been elusive to scientists for many years.
-The finding, published in Nature Communications, is a key step in order to target P pili in the infection process.www.newswise.com
+The finding, published in Nature Communications, is a key step in order to target P pili in the infection process.phys.org

 Comments / 0